Schemalem/schemalem/README.md

 👩🏻‍💻 Nicole Schembri's GitHub Profile 👩🏻‍💻

-Hey, my name is Nicole Schembri and I'm a graduate of the #1 Coding Bootcamp in the world, Le Wagon.
+Hey, my name is Nicole and I'm a graduate of the #1 Coding Bootcamp in the world, Le Wagon.

 I learn about things and I build stuff.